wangxiaoyunanne/docs/source/hive_application_classification.html.md

 where `normprob` is the column-wise log-softmax function.
 That is, since `belief` is `data.num_nodes x patt.num_nodes`, each node in the `pattern` graph gets assigned a probability distribution over nodes in the `data` graph.

 Our implementation is based on the [PNNL implementation](https://gitlab.hiveprogram.com/pnnl/ApplicationClassification) rather than the [distributed GraphX reference implementation](https://gitlab.hiveprogram.com/jcromano/applicationClassification).
 On all of the graphs we've tested, the output of our implementation exactly matches the output of the PNNL code.
-According to PNNL, their implementation may give different results than the HIVE reference implementation (due to eg. different normalization schemes).
+According to PNNL, their implementation may give different results than the HIVE reference implementation (due to e.g. different normalization schemes).

 ## How To Run This Application on DARPA's DGX-1